The best rooftop office terraces in the world to enjoy summer at work

-As the weather heats up, many workers will be looking to escape their stuffy offices and find a cooled outdoor space – here are five of the best office rooftop terraces
+As the weather heats up, many workers will be looking to escape their stuffy offices and find a shaded outdoor space – here are five of the best office rooftop terraces

 When the sun is shining, no one really wants to be peering at the bright blue sky through a window while trapped behind a desk.
 The best hope an office employee will have of enjoying summer at work is that their office is equipped with a rooftop terrace.